tiborvansa/minetest-ltool/API.md

 ### `ltool.show_treeform(playername)`
-Shows the main tree formular to the given player, starting with the "Edit" tab.
+Shows the main tree form to the given player, starting with the "Edit" tab.

 #### Parameters
 * `playername`: Name of the player to whom the formspec should be shown to